Sapitorico/low_level_programming/pointers_arrays_strings/README.md

 The computer will also reserve the right amount of memory for it to store its value.

 ![image text](https://intranet.hbtn.io/images/contents/low_level_programming/projects/p.png)
-# Dereferencing
+## Dereferencing
 <img src="https://slidetodoc.com/presentation_image_h/2d0191adde6b486905ee1c6e9c1e910c/image-12.jpg" width="500"/>

 The main characteristic of a pointer is to be able to manipulate values stored in the memory address to which they point, this is called de-referencing, for which the operator ( * ) is used.
 * Note that * has a different meaning depending on the context (declaring vs dereferencing pointers).
+### How to use
+* Define a pointer variable.
+* Assign the address of a variable to a pointer.
+* Access the value at the memory address using the operator.
-# Functions parameters are passed by value
+## Functions parameters are passed by value
 * When we call a function in C, parameters are copied.
 ```c
 void modif_my_param(int m)